Online classes on the e-learning Kampus platform

 For academic teachers

-Following UW Rector’s Ordinance no. 206 of 7th September 2020 the university lectures, seminars and classes are going to be run online in the winter semester 2020/21.
+Following UW Rector’s Ordinance no. 206 of 7th September 2020 and Rectors’s Ordinance no. 9 of 18th January 2020 the university lectures, seminars and classes are going to be run online in the academic year 2020/21.
 The academic teachers are invited to make use of the services and tools available under GSuite and the general university e-learning Kampus platform.

 - provide students with access to didactic materials (files, links, etc)